-The HVdc System Modes of Operation and Control Strategies Study conformed to good utility practice and properly identified the different configuration modes and operational modes.
+The HVdc System Modes of Operation and Control Strategies Study17 conformed to good utility practice and properly identified the different configuration modes and operational modes.

-Some items of a technical nature were raised during the meetings with Nalcor and it was determined that they were not material to the CPW analysis.
-For example, one item_raised was that a pole block while in the loop power flow control mode could result in over-voltages requiring filter tripping18.
+There were some items of technical concern were raised during the meetings with Nalcor but it was determined that they were not material to the CPW analysis.
+For example, one item was that a pole block while in the loop power flow control mode could result in over-voltages requiring filter tripping18.
 This contingency was not tested in the stability19 or power flow20 studies.
 MHI noted to Nalcor that it is recommended to simulate tripping of either pole and confirm the over-voltage impacts.
-Other issuesAnother item raised werewas whether there is a need to utilize overload capability while in this mode to increase the speed of ice melting, and whether there concern if the import pole trips.
+Other issues raised were whether there is a need to utilize overload capability while in this mode to increase the speed of ice melting, and whether there concern if the import pole trips.
 The loop power flow control mode should automatically switch off if a pole trip occurs.
 Nalcor indicated that it will clarify this item during HVdc design studies.
 There should be no impact on cost.
-The or the CPW analysis.
-In the worst case, there would be thea need for an addition of a filter overvoltage relay.
+The worst case would be the addition of a filter overvoltage relay.